 Tannery Park will serve not only the immediate surrounding community, but also the greater citizenry of Brevard and Transylvania County.
 Proposed trails on the existing park and the new park addition are a critical link in extending the Estatoe Trail as part of the City's existing greenway trails system, and a pump track is an amenity not available anywhere in Transylvania County.

-The proposed site plan submitted with the City's application for a PARTF grant to fund the construction of the facilities mentioned above is below; click the image for a larger version.
-You can also sign up for email updates on the project's progress and input opportunities by going to cityofbrevard.com/list.aspx and clicking the envelope icon next to Tannery Park.
+The proposed site plan submitted with the City's application for a PARTF grant to fund the construction of the facilities mentioned above is below.
+This is a conceptual plan to show potential amenities but the size, location, and specifics are subject to change.